PhilNel/knowledge-boardgame-assistant/README.md

 - Formatting standards
 - Review process

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🔗 Related Projects
+## Related Repositories

-- **Go Board Game Assistant** - Lambda function for AI rule processing
+- [`go-boardgame-assistant`](https://github.com/PhilNel/go-boardgame-assistant) - Collection of Lambdas used to process the knowledge base and provide an API to the Board Game Assistant project.

-- **Infrastructure** - AWS deployment and S3 sync tools
+- [`infra-boardgame-assistant`](https://github.com/PhilNel/infra-boardgame-assistant) - Terraform configuration for deploying the infrastructure and managing Lambda permissions, S3 buckets, etc.

-## 📞 Support

-- Create an issue for rule clarifications or bugs
-- Submit pull requests for improvements
-- Join our community discussions

----

-*Building the future of AI-powered board game assistance, one rule at a time.*
+- [`pulumi-boardgame-assistant`](https://github.com/PhilNel/pulumi-boardgame-assistant) - Pulumi repository for adding references/citations used by by knowledge base.

+- [`vue-boardgame-assistant`](https://github.com/PhilNel/vue-boardgame-assistant) - The frontend Vue website that is used to interact with the Board Game Assistant functionality.